FormidableLabs/formideploy/README.md

 The following section discusses how to hook up staging and production deploys in your CI.

+> **⚠️ Warning**: Our production secrets allow some pretty powerful things like deleting the production website.
+When doing your final production integrating / testing from localdev make sure to seek out review and guidance from a teammate who has been through the full integration process before and/or Lauren or Roemer.

 #### Secrets

 We maintain our secrets in 1password and the relevant credentials can be found in the `Individual Contributor IC` vault.
 Most of the secrets we need are environment variables that need to be added to CI.